 Can You Freeze Kefir?

-Nevertheless, some of kefir’s creamy consistency will be lost in the process ([LW]).
+In other words, you will lose some of kefir’s creamy consistency in the process.
 That means you probably won’t enjoy drinking that kefir on its own.
-But using it for a smoothie, or in a cooked recipe should work just fine.
+But using it for a smoothie or in a cooked recipe should work just fine.

 The loss of creaminess won’t be as noticeable in such a dish, as other flavors will take over, and everything should blend together just fine.